-Students will be required to successfully complete a comprehensive exam over material covered in the Social and Cultural Considerations in Therapy, The Therapist as and Ethical Professional, Family Systems Theory, Theories of Family Therapy, Theories of Couples and Marriage Therapy, and Human Sexuality & Sex Therapy, and Psychopathology and Assessment classes (EDF 543, EDF 542, EDF 521, EDF 523, EDF 522, EDF 524, and EDF 504).
-The exam will be multiple choice, fill-in-the-blank, and short answer (Family Systems Theory) or essay and case analysis in nature (all other sections).
+The exam will be multiple choice, fill-in-the-blank, and short answer or essay and case analysis in nature.
 Each exam will be evaluated by the faculy member responsible for the exam content area.
-The faculty members will assign a score between 0-5 which correcsponds with an overall score of "Exceptional Pass," "Pass," "Marginal Pass," or "Fail."
-Should a student receive a score of less than 3.0 a score of "Fail" will be assigned and a second faculty members will evaluate that section of the exam.
-Students must receive a score of "Marginal Pass" or better from one of the two faculty evaluators on each area to successfully complete the exam.
+The faculty members will assign a score between 0-5 which corresponds with an overall score of Exceptional Pass, Pass, Marginal Pass, or Fail.
+Should a student receive a score of less than 3.0 a score of Fail will be assigned and a second faculty member will evaluate that section of the exam.

+Students must receive a score of Marginal Pass or better from one of the two faculty evaluators on each area to successfully complete the exam.
 Students who fail one or more areas of the exam will be given one re-take opportunity.
-The student who are unsuccessful a second time will be required to take/re-take additional coursework before being allowed to make further attempts to pass the exam.
+Students who are unsuccessful a second time will be required to take/re-take additional coursework before being allowed to make further attempts to pass the exam.

-OVERVIEW OF THE FIELD EXPERIENCES
+OVERVIEW OF FIELD EXPERIENCES

 Early planning for practicum and internship experiences is extremely important.

 If you are working full-time upon your acceptance into the Marriage and Family Therapy Program you will need to make adjustments in your schedule.
-The time commitment required during your internship will make it exceedingly difficult for you to work full time so you need to plan ahead for this experience.
-Clinical training spans a minimum of 15 months.
-Students are required to have 400 hours of direct service during this experience.
-Of those 400 hours, 150 hours must be completed by providing relational therapy (couples or families).
-The MFT program at Whitworth has adopted the COAMFTE definition of relational hours - "clinician delivers services with with two or more individuals conjointly, who share an ongoing relationship beyond that which occurs in the therapy experience itself."
+The time commitment required during internship will make it exceedingly difficult to work full time so planning ahead is essential.

+- Clinical training spans a minimum of 15 months. - Students are required to have 400 hours of direct service during this experience. - o 150 hours must be completed by providing relational therapy\

-Students must receive 100 hours of individual (max ratio of 2:1)or group (no more than 6:1 ratio) supervision from an MFT supervisor over the course of their clinical training.
-At least 50 hours of supervision must include supervision using "Observable data" such as videos, live supervision of work, co-therapy with an MFT supervisor.
+\The MFT program at Whitworth has adopted the COAMFTE definition of relational hours "clinician delivers services with with two or more individuals conjointly, who share an ongoing relationship beyond that which occurs in the therapy experience itself." - Students must receive 100 hours of individual (max ratio of 2:1)or group (no more than 6:1 ratio) supervision from an MFT supervisor over the course of their clinical training. - At least 50 hours of supervision must include supervision using "Observable data" such as videos, live supervision of work, co-therapy with an MFT supervisor.

 Supervision must be consistent throughout the time a student is in clinical training.
 During planned breaks, MFT supervisors will continue to provide supervision, though it may be on a revised schedule.
 Assigned MFT supervisors will be available for phone or Zoom supervision during both planned and unplanned interruptions.